movinalot/DEVWKS-2060/README.md

 * **Technology stack**: These are stand-alone code examples that can be run using the [DevNet UCS Managment Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/3323b7b0-b70b-4b1e-a929-6bdbff3aac8a?diagramType=Topology).

+    - The [UCS Manager Platform Emulator](https://software.cisco.com/portal/pub/download/portal/select.html?&mdfid=286305108&flowid=79283&softwareid=284574017) can be used with this repository.

 * **Status**: There is no version related to the code.
 The may change as the workshop evolves.

 ## Dependencies